 The Russian mission

 If Luna 25 lands successfully, it will mark a historic moment.
 After all, since 1976, only China has managed to land on the moon.
-Margaret Landis, a planetary scientist at the University of Colorado, Boulder, shares a sentiment shared by many: "It would be nice to see someone make the landing."
+Margaret Landis, a planetary scientist at the University of Colorado, Boulder, expresses a sentiment shared by many: “It would be nice to see someone make the landing.”

-Not only Luna 25: there is a crowd.
+Not just Luna 25: there's a crowd.

 Luna 25, a geopolitical issue